-E. Dismissal from Agency
+4. Dismissal from Agency

-At any time, an agency may request that a student discontinue their internship because of unethical behavior, unprofessional behavior, or student performance issues.
-Following dismissal from an agency, the liaison will instruct the field instructor to provide written documentation related to the concerns and support offered to the student.
-A confidential meeting will be held and will include the student, the liaison, and the Director or Assistant Director of Field Education, and may include the field instructor for the purpose of discussing the student's status in the field education program.
-As a result of the meeting: a) a student may be moved to a new agency (if available); b) a student may be offered the opportunity to repeat the semester at a new agency the following year; or, c) a recommendation will be made to dismiss the student from the program.
-In the case of (a) or (b) the hours the student completed at the agency will not be counted toward the required 500 hours of internship.
+At any time, an agency may request that a student discontinue their internship because of unethical behavior and/or unprofessional behavior.
+Following a dismissal from an agency, a meeting will be held which will include the student, the liaison, and the Director of Field Education, and the field instructor for the purpose of discussing the student's status in the field program.
+As a result of the meeting: (a) a student may be moved to a new agency (if available); (b) a student may be offered the opportunity to repeat the semester at a new agency the following year; or, (c) the student may be dismissed from the program.
+In the case of (a) or (b), the hours the students completed at the agency will not be counted toward the required 450 hours of internship.

-F. Dismissal from MSW Program
+5. Dismissal from BASW Program

-Students who do not complete the terms of their Field Education Performance Contracts in an appropriate time frame may be terminated from their Field Education course with a grade of NO CREDIT.
-A grade of NO CREDIT might mean termination from the MSW program, as a passing grade in field education is a requirement for continuation in the program.
+Students who do not complete the terms of their Field Education Performance Plans in an appropriate time frame may be terminated from their Field Education course with a grade of NO CREDIT.
+A grade of NO CREDIT might mean termination from the BASW program, as a passing grade in field is a requirement for continuation in the program.
+As in all instances of assignment of a final grade, students have the option of appealing that grade, in accordance with university grade appeals policies and procedures.